sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 Running Sage from a directory with spaces in its name will also fail.

 #.
 Go to https://www.sagemath.org/download-source.html, select a mirror,
-   and download the file :file:`sage-x.y.tar`.
+   and download the file :file:`sage-x.y.tar.gz`.

-   This tarfile contains the source code for Sage and the source for all programs on which Sage depends.
+   This compressed archive file contains the source code for Sage and the source for all programs on which Sage depends.
-   Note that this file is not compressed; it's just a plain tarball (which happens to be full of compressed files).

    Download it into any directory you have write access to, preferably on a fast filesystem, avoiding